 Explanation: The leader is responsible for continually inspecting and measuring job performance.
 This effective teamwork activity will assist you in completing the task in a fun and creative way.

-At your next team meeting, have your team make a list of the top 5 or 10 key activities of their job.
-Ask each team member to pair up.
+At your next team meeting, have your team make a list of the top 5 or 10 primary activities of their job.
+Ask team members to pair up for this exercise.

 Over the next week, it will be your expectation that each team member will complete a picture collage of their partner, with proof in pictures of the employee meeting the expectations of his or her job.

-"Be clear!
+"Let's be clear.
 Everyone gets to participate.
-No one enjoys the luxury of opting out!
-We will all win together."
+No one gets the luxury of opting out.
+We all win or lose together."

 At the next staff meeting, each employee will make their presentation to you and the team, highlighting their partner employee as they are “caught in the act” of delivering quality customer service, supporting other team members and working creativity to improve production and improve efficiencies.